 We and our contract manufacturers are subject to U.S. Food and Drug Administration ("FDA") Quality System Regulations, state regulations, and standards set by the International Organization for Standardization, or ISO.
 We are currently certified to the EN ISO 13485:2016 quality standard.
-We have received FDA 510(k) clearance for our complete nuclear imaging camera product line (Cardius® XPO, Cardius® X-ACT, and Ergo[TM] gamma cameras).
+We have received FDA 510(k) clearance for our complete nuclear imaging camera product line (Cardius® XPO, Cardius® X-ACT, and ErgoTM gamma cameras).
 In addition, the X-ACT camera utilizes an x-ray technology to provide attenuation correction information for the SPECT reconstruction.
-We also have received additional FDA clearance of our Ergo[TM] large-field-of-view General Purpose Imager for use in intraoperative and molecular breast imaging.
+We also have received additional FDA clearance of our ErgoTM large-field-of-view General Purpose Imager for use in intraoperative and molecular breast imaging.

 Construction.
 KBS began manufacturing single family homes in 2001 and commercial modular multi-family housing units in 2008.
 In subsequent years, KBS expanded its product offerings to include a variety of commercial buildings including apartments, condominiums, townhouses, dormitories, hospitals, office buildings, and other structures.
 The structures are built inside our climate-controlled factories and are then transported to the site where they are set, assembled, and secured on the foundation.
-Electrical, plumbing, and HVAC systems are inspected and tested in the factory, prior to transportation to the site, to ensure the modules meet all local building by many architects and general contractors.
+Electrical, plumbing, and HVAC systems are inspected and tested in the factory, prior to transportation to the site, to ensure the modules meet all local building codes and quality requirements.
+Modular construction has gained increased acceptance and is a preferred method of building by many architects and general contractors.
 The advantages of modular construction include: modules are constructed in a climate-controlled environment; weather conditions usually do not interrupt or delay construction; the building is protected from weather, reducing the risk of mold due to materials absorbing moisture from rain or snow; reduced site work; improved safety and security; reduced vandalism and attrition (as the building is immediately secured); and a significant reduction in overall project time.